martinwoodward/csharpworkshop/README.md

  1. [Getting Started](001-Getting-Started/) - Installing pre-requisites and getting .NET Core installed on your system
  2. [Hello C# World](002-Hello-CSharp/) - Learn the structure of a basic C# program
- 3. [C# Language Basics](003-Language-Basics/) - Learn the basics of the C# language such as variables, expressions control flow, loops, control flow, generics and more.
+ 3. [C# Language Basics](003-Language-Basics/) - Learn the basics of the C# language such as variables, expressions, control flow, loops, type system, inheritance, generics and more.
  4. [Properties](004-Properties/) - Defining properties in C# classes
  5. [Delegates and Lambda expressions](005-Lambdas/) - Understanding delegates and lambda expressions in C#
  6. [LINQ](006-Linq/) - An introduction to Language Integrated Query (LINQ)